bbauska/JS-svg/README.md

-proprietary format that required a plug-in to run and was often riddled with security vulnerabilities) and the rise of responsive design and retina (or high PPI) screens, where its scalability and sharpness really shine.
+proprietary format that required a plug-in to run and was often riddled with security vulnerabilities) and the rise of responsive design and retina (or high PPI) screens, where its scalability and sharpness really shine.</p>

-These days we can use the format freely without worry, but to use it for the odd icon and logo is one thing; to tap its full potential is another.
+<p>These days we can use the format freely without worry, but to use it for
+the odd icon and logo is one thing; to tap its full potential is another.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-1b">1.1b Native SVG</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-As SVG is a declarative language like HTML, it's very human-readable and easy to get started with.
+<p>As SVG is a declarative language like HTML, it's very human-readable and
+easy to get started with.
 Just like HTML elements, SVG elements are written using opening and closing angle brackets and contain attributes with values.
-Here, for example, is how you'd create a circle:
+Here, for example, is how you'd create a circle:</p>

 ```
 <circle r="125" cy="250" cx="250" fill="cyan"/>
 ```

-The attributes r, cx, cy, and fill in the preceding example refer to the circle's radius, the x and y coordinates of its center, and the color to fill it with.
-All are sensibly named and simple to follow.
+<p>The attributes r, cx, cy, and fill in the preceding example refer to the
+circle's radius, the x and y coordinates of its center, and the color to fill it with.
+All are sensibly named and simple to follow.</p>

-Some SVG elements will contain other elements nested within them, referred to as their child nodes or children, and will therefore need opening and closing tags.
+<p>Some SVG elements will contain other elements nested within them,
+referred to as their child nodes or children, and will therefore need opening and closing tags.
 One prominent example is the parent \<svg\>
-element itself, which contains all other SVG elements.
+element itself, which contains all other SVG elements.</p>

-As an example of how you might handwrite an SVG, here is the markup underlying a very simple composition in the style of Hilma af Klint, arguably the first abstract artist in Western art history.
+<p>As an example of how you might handwrite an SVG, here is the markup
+underlying a very simple composition in the style of Hilma af Klint, arguably the first abstract artist in Western art history.</p>

 ```
 <svg width="500" height="500" style="background-color: #ad3622">